Alibaba-MIIL/PartialLabelingCSL/README.md

 ## Pretrained Models
 <!-- In this [link](MODEL_ZOO.md), we provide pre-trained models on various dataset.  -->
-We provide models pretrained on the OpenImages datasset with different modes and architectures:
+We provide models pretrained on the OpenImages dataset with different partial training-modes and architectures:

 | Model | Architecture | Link | mAP |
 | :---            | :---:      | :---:     | ---: |